 Human services professionals who help individuals navigate the health care system can build skills to better serve their clients.

-To ensure the highest quality of training delivered, we require participants of the Training of Trainers (ToT) program to have the following qualifications:
+To apply for this course, a candidate must be an authorized trainer for a Bridging the Gap licensed organization.
+To ensure the highest quality of training delivered, we require participants of the Connecting to Care: Training of Trainers (ToT) program to have the following qualifications:

 - Have worked as a medical interpreter or patient navigator for at least two (2) years